sodabrew/puppet-dashboard/README.markdown

 Ownership and permission requirements
 -------------------------------------

 The Puppet Dashboard application requires that its files and directories have specific ownership and permissions.
 Puppet Dashboard should **not** be run as `root`.

 The same user who will run the application should own all the files.
-To do
+To do this:
-this:

     sudo chown -R dashboarduser /dashboard/location

 Your Puppet Dashboard location will be wherever you cloned the source to, or if you install using a package will probably be `/usr/share/puppet-dashboard`

 Upgrading
 ---------

 ### Code

+The Puppet Dashboard's code is constantly improving, and whether you're following along with the edge of the source code or using deployed packages, you can benefit from upgrading periodly for new features and bug fixes.

+#### Git

 If you installed the code from source and you want to run the latest code, from the Puppet Dashboard source directory you can run

     git pull

-If you prefer to run a specific version of Puppet Dashboard you can checkout a specific tag
+If you prefer to run a specific version of Puppet Dashboard you can checkout a specific tag, where TAG_NAME is the name of the `git` tag to use.

     git fetch
-    git checkout tag_name
+    git checkout TAG_NAME

 And you can list the tag names with:

+    git fetch
     git tag

+#### Packages

 If you installed from a package, your package management system should be able to upgrade the code for you.
-See `README_PACKAGES.markdown` for more info.
+See `README_PACKAGES.markdown` for more information.

 ### Database Schema

+The Puppet Dashboard’s database schema changes as features are added and improved, and you need to update it after an upgrade.
+You may want to backup your database before you do this — see the ‘Database backups’ section of this documentation for further details.

 Regardless of how you installed the code, after doing so you'll likely need to run the database migrations to get your database schema up to date.
 You'll want to run this as the same user that you use to run Puppet Dashboard.

     RAILS_ENV=production rake db:migrate

-After upgrading the code and running the migrations you'll need to restart your webserver.
+After upgrading the code and running the migrations you'll need to restart your Puppet Dashboard server for these changes to take effect, which may require restarting your webserver.

 Running
 -------